CF-301-final-project/Garden-Front-End/README.md

 ### Additional Stretch Goals:
 Garden App - Garden tracking app.
 Identify your garden bed location (maybe with HTML Canvas to draw your beds), add information /dates for when items were planted.
 Measure Rainfall / watering/ and pest activity.
 Look back on crop rotation and pests for different time of year and weather specific to your garden.
 Needs: Plant API, Weather API, (maybe a pest/insect API) and several data Schemas for Plants and pests.
 Click on a bed, add a plant / harvest / remove / report pests / schedule watering...

+- Need to keep the scope small
+- Canvas layout should be a stretch

 Restaurant Locator
 1. Summary of idea.